willyywt/willyywt.github.io/_posts/2021-12-13-weekly-summary-2021-49th.md

 <!-- This Source Code Form is subject to the terms of the Mozilla Public
    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
    - file, You can obtain one at https://mozilla.org/MPL/2.0/. -->
-Mostly a coasting week, I didn't do any serious stuff related to programming, but I messed around some miscellaneous stuff, about git.
+Mostly a coasting week, I didn't do any serious stuff related to programming, but I messed around some miscellaneous stuff, about git and GTK 3 tutorials.

 ## Merging daniruiz/flat-remix-gnome
 I merged [daniruiz/flat-remix-gnome](https://github.com/daniruiz/flat-remix-gnome) to [willyywt/flat-remix-gnome](https://github.com/willyywt/flat-remix-gnome).
 I didn't do this for several weeks and I noticed that daniruiz has added some stuff since I last merged daniruiz/flat-remix-gnome: